djsb/arduino-websocketclient/README.md

 ## Websocket Client for Arduino

 This library implements a websocket client for arduino.
-This library supports Sec-WebSocket-Version: 13
+This library supports Sec-WebSocket-Version: 13 and binary *single* frame messaging.

 ### Limitations